 What is Tobacco?

-- It is usually smoked in cigarettes, cigars and pipes.
-It is also found in a powdered form called snuff (to be sniffed up the nose) and as chewing tobacco or dip.
+- Tobacco leaf is usually smoked in cigarettes, cigars and pipes, but is also found in a powdered form called snuff (to be sniffed up the nose) and as dip and chewing tobacco.

-- Nicotine increases pulse rate and blood pressure.
+- Nicotine increases heart rate and blood pressure.

-- The effects can usually be felt immediately and can last up to 30 minutes from one cigarette.
+- The effects can usually be felt immediately, and can last up to 30 minutes depending on the dose.